joseba-fdl/Basque_wikipedia_enrich/README.md

 # Basque Wikipedia enrich
-Enriching Basque wikipedia entries with entities named in daily media.
+Enriching Basque wikipedia entries with entities named in daily digital media.

 For that purpose,